burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 };
 ```

-Now let's discuss the rules of the C++ compiler for generating special members.
+Now, let's discuss the rules of the C++ compiler for generating special members.

 First, every class should have a constructor to construct objects of the class and as a consequence:

-> Rule - 1: If the class has no user-declared constructors, then the compiler will try to generate a default constructor.
+> Rule - 1: If the class has no user-declared constructors, the compiler will try to generate a default constructor.

 The existence of a user-defined destructor means that the class has special logic to destroy the object, and as a consequence, the class may have some invariants in the class.
 In this case, *it's dangerous for the compiler to generate a move constructor*:

 > Rule - 2: If a class has a user-declared destructor, the compiler will not generate the move operator and move assign operation.

-On another side if the user declares copy constructor or `operator=` by himself, it also means that some special logic is required for the move:
+On another side, if the user declares copy constructor or `operator=` by himself, it also means that some special logic is required for the move:

 > Rule - 3: If a class has a user-declared copy constructor or `operator=` compiler will not generate the move operator and move assign operator.

-The C++11 will try to generate a move if no user-defined copy or move, and no user-declared destructor(dtor).
-The same logic is for generating copy operation:
+The C++11 will try to generate a move if no user-defined copy or move and no user-declared destructor(dtor).
+The same logic is used for generating copy operations:

-> Rule - 4: no user-declared move constructor and move assign operator, then the compiler will generate copy constructor and copy assign operation.
+> Rule 4: If there is no user-declared move constructor and move assign operator, the compiler will generate a copy constructor and copy assign operation.

-To experiment with these rules you can play with the following code snippet:
+To experiment with these rules, you can play with the following code snippet:

 ```cpp
 #include <iostream>